ome/infrastructure/ansible/roles/network/README.md

 -----

 - If you change the network settings it may be restarted, which means your connection from Ansible may be broken.
+- In some cases restarting the network is insufficient, you may need to reboot.
 - If you are using this role to set a network IP after a system has been PXEed you may need to temporarily set `ansible_host` in your host inventory if DNS isn't already setup for the host.